Aldina Fire Tower

 14.0 km – At the 14km mark is a good spot for Parking for low clearance and/or 2-wheel drive vehicles

-17.5 km - Follow the road left (west) for 3.5 km from the parking spot where a quad path to Carson Creek Peak branches to the left.
+17.5 km -Follow the road left (west) for 3.5 km from the parking spot where a quad path to Carson Creek Peak branches to the left.
 We parked our 4×4 vehicle here at the start of the quad trail and hiked west on the quad trail.
 The trail rounds the mountain to its southern flank and begins to climb gradually northward up to the broad summit.

 19.6 km – Take the trail on the left (heading north) to complete the remaining 380 m to the Aldina fire tower and the summit.
-On our trip in we met a couple of guys on quads who gave us lots of great information and mentioned that they had recently cleared this section of trail.
-They had come in to this spot on their quads via Boreal Road.
+On our trip in, we met a couple of guys on quads who gave us lots of great information and mentioned that they had recently cleared this section of trail.
+They had come into this spot on their quads via Boreal Road.

 19.9 km – Summit and Aldina fire tower